Finalizing

 Try it live on the next pages.

-As you prepare your report, review open or past due findings, close resolved ones, or add a mitigation plan:
+As you prepare your report, review open or past due artifacts, close resolved ones, or add a mitigation plan:

 1. In the left sidebar, click Inventory.